Why are cats eating grass? Is it good for them? Is it bad for them? Why are they munching on it?

 Cats eat grass because it can help their digestion.
 Usually by making them vomit, expelling something unwanted in their stomach, like a hairball.

 Cat Digestion And Why They Think Grass Is The Answer

 Just because cats seek out some nice green grass when they have belly issues, don’t make the mistake of thinking that grass contains some magical ingredients, which can boost your kitty’s metabolism in some miraculous ways and help it digest anything it may swallow.

 Cats are natural carnivores.
-They need real meat products with loads of protein in order to maintain a healthy and balanced diet.
+They need real meat products with loads of protein to maintain a healthy and balanced diet.

-An indoor cat has special nutritional needs and it cannot catch its prey in the wild like outdoor cats can.
+An indoor cat has special nutritional needs and it cannot catch its prey in the wild as outdoor cats can.
 Thus, its main source of nourishment is the cat food you’re buying.
-And if you’re buying high quality food for your kitty it will be swallowing fewer indigestible ingredients than any wild cat out there.
+And if you’re buying high-quality food for your kitty it will be swallowing fewer indigestible ingredients than any wild cat out there.